 I’ll get straight to the point…

-I believe the inner and middle ring suburbs of our big capital cities will be the best medium to long term investment locations.
+I believe the middle-ring suburbs of our big capital cities will be the best medium to long-term investment locations.

 Here’s my logic…

-Thing about that – another 25 million people will be living in this beautiful country and our five big capital cities are likely to accommodate around three-quarters of this population growth.
+Thing about that – another 13 million people will be living in this beautiful country and our four big capital cities are likely to accommodate around three-quarters of this population growth.

-In other words, Sydney, Melbourne, Brisbane, Perth and Adelaide and will double in population over this period, with Melbourne likely to do a bit better than the others and Adelaide will do a bit worse.
+In other words, Sydney, Melbourne, Brisbane, and Perth could double in population over the next 50 years, with Melbourne likely to do a bit better than the others.

 Our CBDs will Manhattanise with more of us living in these central hubs and the many high-density developments that will ooze out into the inner suburbs.

-But I’m sure you realise that this “investment stock” product is very different “investment grade” apartments that make good long term investments.
+But I’m sure you realise that this “investment stock” product is very different from “investment grade” family-friendly apartments that make good long-term investments.

-That’s because these developments offer little if any scarcity value or owner occupier appeal and with so many new apartments developments on the drawing board, investors have no control over the number, location, style or price-points of the many new apartment projects coming out of the ground.
+That’s because these developments offer little if any scarcity value or owner-occupier appeal and with the government hoping we will build so many new apartment developments , investors have no control over the number, location, style or price points of the many new apartment projects coming out of the ground.

-While these developments serve a purpose in proving accommodation for many students and first time renters, I feel many of these high rise monoliths will become the slums of the future, especially as they have very few owner occupiers and many have a large proportion of overseas investor owners who can’t even make it to the Owner’s Corporation meetings.
+While these developments serve a purpose in providing accommodation for many students and first-time renters, I feel many of these high-rise monoliths will become the slums of the future, especially as they have very few owner occupiers and many have a large proportion of overseas investor owners who can’t even make it to the Owner’s Corporation meetings.

 Much of it will be soaked up in these new apartments in the inner ring and then there will be all the new houses built in the new estates in the outer ring.

-While these will provide accommodation for those who need it, neither of these types of dwellings make good investments.
+While these will provide accommodation for those who need them, neither of these types of dwellings makes good investments.

 So what’s the answer?